UMGGW 66x8.5 [M8] GW / N38

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Significant importance in the industry of new technologies – are used in computer drives, electric motors, medical equipment or very advanced devices.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or very advanced devices.

 Disadvantages of neodymium magnets: